 The JVI is supported by six international organizations and the Austrian Authorities.
 Each of these entities is a party to the Agreement for the Establishment of the JVI, as amended on May 1, 2003, either as a Primary Member or as a Contributing Member.
 Primary Members assume equal proportionate financial responsibility for the operating costs of the JVI on an annual basis and appoint two members to the Board and two alternate members.
 Contributing Members participate in the JVI but do not assume financial responsibility beyond the operating cost of their proportionate use of the JVI facility.
 Each Contributing Member appoints one member to the Board and an alternate member.

-In addition to support from its sponsoring organizations, the JVI receives financial support from some bilateral donors, namely the National Bank of Belgium, the Czech National Bank, the Magyar Nemzeti Bank, and the Central Bank of Malta.
+In addition to support from its sponsoring organizations, the JVI receives financial support from some bilateral donors, namely the Czech National Bank and the Magyar Nemzeti Bank.